asapbuddy/nand2tetris/README.md

 Five of the subsequent software projects
 (assembler, virtual machine I and II, and compiler I and II) can be written in any modern programming language.
-The remaining three projects (low-level program- ming, high-level programming, and the operating system) are written in the assembly language and high-level language implemented in previous projects.
+The remaining three projects (low-level programming, high-level programming, and the operating system) are written in the assembly language and high-level language implemented in previous projects.

 <p align="center">